 The following standards apply to all individual legal representation, whether provided by the legal advocacy program or an authorized subcontractor.

-The program has the capacity to pursue legal, administrative, and other advocacy strategies on behalf of its clients.
+The P&A has the capacity to pursue legal, administrative, and other advocacy strategies on behalf of its clients.

-The program employs a sufficient number of attorneys and advocates – preferably on staff – to provide individual legal advocacy consistent with program priorities.
+The P&A employs a sufficient number of attorneys and advocates on staff to provide litigation, individual legal advocacy, and training consistent with program priorities.

+P&A capacity includes staff with racial, ethnic and gender diversity as well as lived experience with disability.

 The legal advocacy program is supervised by an attorney who is an active member of the Bar in good standing in the state or territory where the program is situated.

+The P&A strives to conduct outreach to unserved and underserved populations.

-Clients of the program are people with disabilities whose rights are at issue as a result of their disability.
+Clients of the P&A are people with disabilities who have experienced rights violations as a result of their disability.

-The program provides legal representation to individual clients pursuant to its established priorities.
-The program has a policy regarding representation of a minor or an individual with a guardian.
+The P&A provides legal representation to individual clients pursuant to its established priorities.
+The P&A has a policy regarding representation of a minor or an individual with a guardian.

+The P&A has policies regarding case selection criteria and the development of annual objectives and priorities, consistent with grant terms and conditions that govern cases selected for individual advocacy.

+The P&A’s established priorities should include a plan to reach underrepresented populations within the disability community.

-Clients of the program receive high quality legal representation that safeguards and advances their legal rights.
+Clients of the P&A receive high quality legal representation that safeguards and advances their legal rights.

 Each client is consulted to determine the goals of the representation and possible means for achieving those goals.

+When the client is subject to a guardianship, the P&A should advocate for the client's expressed interests consistent with governing rules of professional conduct.

 When a client’s legal file is opened, it documents the objectives and desired outcomes of the representation that have been agreed upon through a written retainer or similar document.
-In certain cases involving short-term advocacy, case notes in the file may be used to document agreed upon objectives.
+In certain cases, involving short-term advocacy, case notes in the file may be used to document agreed-upon objectives.

-The program provides representation to individual clients consistent with each client's direction and expressed goals and preferences pursuant to the retainer or similar document.
+The P&A provides skillful, steadfast representation to individual clients consistent with each client's direction and expressed goals and preferences pursuant to the retainer or similar document.

 When a client’s legal file is closed, it documents the outcomes attained through the representation.

-Individual cases are reviewed periodically by the attorney(s) who supervise the legal program to ensure clients receive high quality representation.
+Individual cases are reviewed periodically by the attorney(s) who supervise the legal program to ensure clients receive high- quality representation.

-All client representation is provided consistent with applicable rules of professional conduct including rules regarding ethics and requirements for continuing education.
+All client representation is provided consistent with applicable rules of professional conduct, including rules regarding ethics and requirements for continuing education.

-Attorneys and advocates receive training on working respectfully with individuals with a diverse range of disabilities.
+Attorneys and advocates receive training on working respectfully with individuals with a diverse range of disabilities and cultures, particularly clients with mental health disabilities.
+Training on properly accommodating people with various types of disabilities should be explicitly provided (e.g., how to accommodate clients with autism spectrum disorders and sensory disabilities).
+Attorneys and advocates receive training in cultural awareness and humility, diversity, equity and inclusion.

-The program assures there is no unreasonable interference with the attorney or advocate’s carrying out his/her professional responsibilities on behalf of each client.
+The P&A ensures there is no unreasonable interference with the attorney or advocate’s conducting their professional responsibilities on behalf of each client.
 Supervisory management by authorized agency staff does not constitute interference.

-Each client is provided zealous representation.
+Each client is provided high-quality representation that is properly documented.

-Legal file notes demonstrate the attorney/advocate addresses agreed goals of the representation thoroughly and timely.
+Legal file notes demonstrate the attorney/advocate thoroughly and timely addresses agreed goals of the representation.
+There are specific time lengths set forth in each P&A manual for timely determinations of case representation and reaching the goals of a client during the representation.